phoenixframework/phoenix/guides/request_lifecycle.md

 end
 ```

-There are a couple of things to notice here.
-We pattern match against the params passed into the show function so that the `messenger` variable will be bound to the value we put in the `:messenger` position in the URL.
-For example, if our URL is [http://localhost:4000/hello/Frank](http://localhost:4000/hello/Frank), the messenger variable would be bound to `Frank`.

 Within the body of the `show` action, we also pass a third argument into the render function, a key/value pair where `:messenger` is the key, and the `messenger` variable is passed as the value.

-> Note: If the body of the action needs access to the full map of parameters bound to the params variable in addition to the bound messenger variable, we could define `show/2` like this:
+If the body of the action needs access to the full map of parameters bound to the params variable in addition to the bound messenger variable, we could define `show/2` like this:

 ```elixir
 def show(conn, %{"messenger" => messenger} = params) do